Novalnet-AG/hybris-payment-integration-novalnet/README.md

 -	Credit Card iframe integration with custom CSS configuration
 -	One-click shopping supported
 -	On-hold transaction configuration for payments that exceed the pre-defined limit
--	Setting a time limit for orders & automatic order cancellation when time limit is exceeded
 -	Responsive templates

 For detailed documentation and other technical inquiries, please send us an email at technic@novalnet.de.